kraizerl/StockOverflowAuto/README.md

   ```
   【F:app/layout.js†L19-L28】

 - **Simulation Controls** – Users can adjust initial price, volatility, drift, and the number of points displayed.
+You can also choose the historical data interval (1d, 1h, or 5m) used to seed the simulator.
 When running, the graph updates every two seconds.

 ## License